simon-lang/mars-rover-image-viewer/readme.md

 ## TODO

-- Filters
 - Directives + Templates
+- Basic persistence
-- "Save" functionality
+- Use ui-router
-- Load NASA API key via env var
+- Only show camera+rover combos that exist